-CLion integrates with the YUI Compressor CSS minification tool.
+You can minify CSS using the YUI Compressor tool right from CLion.
 The term minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
 At the development and debugging stage, these characters improve the code readability.
 However at the production stage, they become unnecessary for code execution but only increase the size of code to be transferred.

 Installing and configuring the YUI Compressor